Gemini Imagen — Google's Visual Intelligence

 Comparison: Gemini vs Competitors at the Free Tier

 DALL-E 3 has no meaningful free tier — every image costs money. gpt-image-1 same.
+Imagen 4 — Google's own flagship — is also paid-only.
 Leonardo AI has a free allocation that depletes quickly under production use.
-Gemini's free tier is the most generous of any major provider and the only one where content pipeline volumes realistically operate at zero cost.
+Gemini 2.5 Flash Image's free tier is the most generous of any major provider and the only one where content pipeline volumes realistically operate at zero cost.

-This is the fundamental reason Gemini occupies the primary slot: cost architecture.
-You are not choosing Gemini because it is definitively the best model.
+This is the fundamental reason the Gemini API occupies the primary slot: cost architecture.
+You are not choosing it because it is definitively the best model.
 You are choosing it because it changes the cost structure of the entire pipeline from variable per-image spend to zero — with a quality level that is more than adequate for the use cases that matter.

 Obtain a Google AI Studio API key.
-Implement the REST API integration above with proper rate limit exception handling.
+Implement the Gemini 2.5 Flash Image REST integration above with proper rate limit exception handling.
 Generate 10 images across different aspect ratios.
-Test the block_some safety filter level against a set of your typical content prompts and document any false positives.
+Generate one or two of the same prompts against paid Imagen 4 and compare quality and text rendering against the free-tier output.
 Verify that the returned base64 decodes to a valid image file.
-You now have the primary provider integration ready for the complete pipeline in Lesson 103.
+You now have the primary provider integration ready for the complete pipeline in the next lesson.

 Bottom Line

-Gemini Imagen 3 is the primary slot because the free tier is real, the quality is production-grade, and the synchronous API is the cleanest integration pattern in the chain.
+The Gemini API is the primary slot because the Gemini 2.5 Flash Image free tier is real, the quality is production-grade, and the synchronous API is the cleanest integration pattern in the chain.
+Imagen 4 is the paid upgrade — $0.02-0.06 per image, no free allocation — for the subset of images that need best-in-class text rendering.
 The rate limit is the only variable — handle it with an immediate fall-through to Leonardo and your pipeline will spend most of its image budget at zero cost.
 That is the correct architecture for any content pipeline that does not require Midjourney quality on every single image.